Rayzorblade23/MightyPie-Revamped/README.md

 ### Audio Volume Control _(new!)_

-- Experimental Bonus Feature lets you control the audio volume via Mouse Wheel while any Pie Menu is open.
+- Control the audio volume via Mouse Wheel while any Pie Menu is open.
+(Can be turned off in Settings.)

 ### Fuzzy Search _(new!)_